 When permitted, or authorised by law, we may also receive information about you from third parties such as business partners, credit or fraud checking agencies, as well as other third parties with whom we have had no prior contact.

 If you are our client, or intend to become our client, we need to build up a detailed picture of your current personal and financial position, so we can deliver financial planning services in fulfilment of our contract with you.
 The information we hold may include:

-In certain situations, we also hold less detailed personal information about prospective client and other professionals who we work with.
+In certain situations, we also hold less detailed personal information about other professionals who we work with.
 The information we hold may include:

 Sensitive data refers to data that may include details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
 We do not collect any information about criminal convictions and offences and only collect information about the above if it is needed for us to provide our services.

 You are not obliged to share sensitive personal data (or any personal data) and must give us explicit consent to process this type of data.
 However, without your consent, it is unlikely that we will be able to fulfil our contract to you and would most likely have to terminate any agreement we have in place with you to provide financial planning services.
 If we are unable to provide these services, we will notify you at the time.

 As a prospective or active client, we have an obligation to you to provide financial planning and investment services for which we need to collect detailed information about you.
 As stated above, this may include ‘sensitive’ personal information for which you must also give your explicit consent if you want us to process this data.